 At Danshar Polybag and Resin Inc., we believe in finding alternatives rather than completely banning plastic.
 Plastic bag ban facts implicate that overturning of the plastic bag ban in Toronto depends on finding a viable alternative.
 We are of the opinion that the convenience and cost-efficiency of plastic bags cannot be replaced.

-Banning plastic bags is similar to banning computers.
+Banning plastic bags is like banning computers.
 As technology progresses and life continues to offer new information for increased advancement, there is no going back.
 Just as the Internet often brings about negative influences, its positive uses cannot be substituted by any other known method.

 The goal now is to find ways to recycle plastic bags because recycled materials are often used in plastic manufacturing plants.
 Drawing up plans to find simpler ways to recycle material would be the first goal.
 A second step would be to find a solution that easily disintegrates plastic bags found in landfills.